abhi3700/work-21/data/README.txt

-Keep all the required data here
+All the data (in .docx format) is present here.